Would you like to dine like a wizard at the Three Broomsticks in The Wizarding World of Harry Potter at Universal?

 My advice is to pick the one that meant the most to you while you watched/read Harry Potter.
 Or eat at both (because that’s what real fans and indecisive folks like me do).

-What do they serve at the Three Broomsticks?
+What Do They Serve at the Three Broomsticks?

 All breakfast options average around $17.99 (prices are subject to change).
 But don’t let that scare you, they all come with many different elements like sausages, croissants and eggs (even the occasional scone).

 The quantity and taste is also pretty freaking good.
+Kids can have the same dishes (the smaller version) for just $12.99!

 - American Breakfast